kaizendesu/linux-internals-simplified/process/shell.md

 RETURN VALUE
        sigaction() returns 0 on success; on error, -1 is returned, and errno is set to indicate the error.

-ERRORS
-       EFAULT act or oldact points to memory which is not a valid part of the process address space.

-       EINVAL An  invalid  signal  was  specified.
-This  will also be generated if an attempt is made to change the action for SIGKILL or SIGSTOP, which cannot be caught or ignored.

-CONFORMING TO
-       POSIX.1-2001, POSIX.1-2008, SVr4.

 Linux                    2017-09-15                                              SIGACTION(2)
 ```